-Most of my female clients with burnout are also mothers and in some cases the sole bread winners of the family.
-They have an enormous pressure to earn money for the family and to be performing at work, as well as being a good mother and wife.
+Most of my female clients with burnout are also mothers and in some cases the sole breadwinners of the family.
+They have enormous pressure to earn money for the family and to be performing at work, as well as being a good mother and wife.
 The constant battle between work and life balance causes them all so many frustrations.
-They find little to no time to devote to themselves and their passions, dreams and aspirations.
-And if they do find a little time for themselves, most of the times they will feel guilty about it.
+They find little to no time to devote to themselves and their passions, dreams, and aspirations.
+And if they do find a little time for themselves, most of the time they will feel guilty about it.

 One of my clients works for the UN, but really would love to focus on her personal coaching career.
 She did all the courses and has the best qualifications, but just doesn’t find the time to build her business as her family heavily depends on her income.

-The problem with a burnout is that many people don’t recognise it soon enough as such.
-They complain of lower energy levels or lack of sleep, insomnia, frequent migraines etc., but would never dare to believe that they are in the early stages of a burnout.
+The problem with burnout is that many people don’t recognise it soon enough as such.
+They complain of lower energy levels or lack of sleep, insomnia, frequent migraines, etc., but would never dare to believe that they are in the early stages of burnout.

-So, what exactly is a burnout and what are the symptoms?
+So, what exactly is burnout and what are the symptoms?

 Signs of physical exhaustion

-- Chronic fatigue: You might have been feeling very tired and exhausted every day and lacking energy to complete the simple tasks you used to complete without any efforts before.
+- Chronic fatigue: You might have been feeling very tired and exhausted every day and lacking the energy to complete the simple tasks you used to complete without any effort before.

 Signs of Emotional exhaustion

-- Anxiety: You worry a lot and feel tense until this anxiety becomes so serious that you can’t neither work nor have a normal personal life.
+- Anxiety: You worry a lot and feel tense until this anxiety becomes so serious that you can neither work nor have a normal personal life.